jemish8/Algorithms-2020fall/homeworks/homework1.md

-Q1.
+# Question 1
 Reorder the following terms from lowest to highest time complexity, using ‘<’ between terms.
 If two terms have the same complexity, use an equal sign instead.
 Assume n > 1 and ‘k’ is a constant.
 Note that not all terms are shown in their most reduced forms.
 - O(n<sup>2</sup>)
 - O(kn)
 - O(1)